ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-ttkatta/writing/proposals/show_proposal_one.md

 ## 🦜 References

-TODO: Please reference at least three web sites or articles from a journal or a conference proceedings that you studied when preparing this proposal.
+: Please reference at least three web sites or articles from a journal or a conference proceedings that you studied when preparing this proposal.

-TODO: Make sure that you use correctly formatted Markdown links to the references that you consulted when writing this show proposal.
+: Make sure that you use correctly formatted Markdown links to the references that you consulted when writing this show proposal.

 - **Reference One**: